BillStark001/meetscript/README.md

 # MeetScript

-A tool set to transcript and translate meetings in real-time.
+A tool set to transcribe and translate meetings in real-time.

+**Important Notice: Zoom has released official transcription and translation functionality, so this repository's development is postponed although it is fully functional.**

 ## Overall Structure